-URGENT – Volunteer request to help rapid testing in schools
+URGENT – Volunteer request to help rapid testing in College Sept 6-10, 2021

-Schools and colleges return on 8th March, and are required to provide lateral flow (rapid) testing for students.
+Schools and colleges return this September, and are required to provide lateral flow (rapid) testing for students.

 We have been asked to help out at Calderdale College, who have 4000 students to process – a mammoth task!